South African Mom Blogs

 July 31, 2017 by Heather Step 5 Comments

-Should I hire a nanny? muses South African mom blogger Tracy Dawson, who blogs at Liam and Cole.
+Should I hire a nanny? muses South African mom blogger Tracy Dawson.

 The nanny conversation has been a hot topic in our home for a long time now.
 Hubby and I often discuss whether or not to keep our nanny or send Cole to creche and Liam to aftercare.
 Many have different views on the subject, as do I, and I’d like to share with you our experience.
 Use it, don’t use it.
 You will hopefully at least gain some perspective.